Strategic asset allocation and investment plan for CaptainFI’s journey to financial independence.

-The Captain FI strategy is a super simple strategy which combines all of the above.
-My investment strategy (which works for me) is based on math, human psychology and quite simply, works for me because I am lazy.
+My first attempt at a FI strategy was trying to combine all of the above.
 All I do is make a regular investment decision on which index funds to purchase and hold (ideally forever).
-That’s it – Easy as!
-And it takes about 5 minutes every month.
+That’s it – Easy as ?
+And it took about 5 minutes every payday.

-If I receive a windfall, I simply add this to my regular investment allocation and invest it straight away, as a lump sum, into whatever is good value at the time.
+If I receive a windfall, I’d simply add this to my regular investment allocation and invest it straight away, as a lump sum, into whatever is good value at the time.
 This could be from a large dividend, special dividend, tax refund, profit from a project, extra allowances from work, a gift – anything!
 What I learnt from the Vanguard and Morningstar papers was that mathematically, the sooner you invest the money, the better.
 This made sense and agreed with the statistics courses I did at university for my engineering degree – however you do have the human emotion factor to deal with and there is always the risk of a market crash right after you invest.
 Nonetheless, I try to use my head rather than my emotion on this one.

-Rather than buying a set amount of shares every month, I allocate a set amount of money.
+Also, rather than buying a set amount of shares every month, I decided to allocate a set amount of money.
 This is a way of helping to budget and automate my investment strategy which has awesome psychological benefits.
-At the moment the majority of this investing money comes from my job working as a pilot, but I also reinvest income from my passive investments (i.e. dividends from the portfolio) as well as that from some side hustles (such as building, selling and operating websites, eBay selling and T-shirt sales).
+The majority of this investing money came from my job working as a pilot, but I also reinvested income from my passive investments (i.e. dividends from the portfolio) as well as that from some side hustles (such as building, selling and operating websites, eBay selling and T-shirt sales).

-Specifically, I invest in Exchange Traded Funds and Listed Investment Companies through the Australian Stock Exchange, but if you live in another country you can easily purchase these same or similar products through your exchange.
+Specifically, I invested in Exchange Traded Funds and (previously in) Listed Investment Companies through the Australian Stock Exchange, but if you live in another country you can easily purchase these same or similar products through your exchange.

 The Vanguard ETF products are all available on global markets as they can be internationally domiciled (different name for the wrapper, same parcel of shares) as well as there may be similar low fee LICs on your exchange.

 You can see my monthly Net Worth updates to see what is exactly in my portfolio over time, but these were the main ones;

 Exchange Traded Funds – ETFs